 Always include a personal message in your holiday cards.
 It’s sometimes tempting to just sign your name, stick the card in the envelope, and slap a stamp on it.
 Resist the urge.
 Make it personal and let the person know you’re thinking about him or her.

 If you’re sending quite a few cards, you may worry that you’ll run out of ideas for things to write.
-You don’t have to come up with a completely different personal greeting for each and every card, but if something special has happened to the person recently, you may want to mention that.
+You don’t have to come up with a completely different personal greeting for every card, but if something special has happened to the person recently, you may want to mention that.
 It’s always appropriate to wish for joy, happiness, and blessings throughout the holiday season.

 Many families enjoy sending holiday cards with their picture on the front.
 This is a festive way to extend a personal greeting.
 Make sure it's in good taste and appropriate for your entire list of recipients.